kryton-me/kryton-me.github.io/2022-05-RadioPart3Homebrew.md

 ## Buttons
 In order to control the radio I need some buttons.
 In order to do this I we need to set up the GPIO pins, I used this guide [basic guide to set up GPIO](https://raspberrytips.com/raspberry-pi-gpio-pins/).

-Thankfully the pi has pull up or down resistors built in when setting them up which is not menthiond in the above guide:
+Thankfully the pi has pull up or down resistors built in when setting them up which is not mentioned in the above guide:

 	GPIO.setup(channel, GPIO.IN, pull_up_down=GPIO.PUD_DOWN)

-We also need the ability to start the radio stream via the comman line.
-This is recomended via the subprocess libary:
+We also need the ability to start the radio stream via the command line.
+This is recommended via the subprocess library:

 	import subprocess